feliperost/connections/README.md

 ## todo:
-- "jump" effect on selected words when you click submit. the effect should appear one word at a time.
 - on a wrong guess, when the user submits 3 words of the same group, a little message saying "one away..." should appear.
 - create a summary of the game when the game ends.
 (4 squares representing the words, colored by their corresponding group.)
 - fix general element position and styles, work on responsive design. fixed div sizes for content.
-- block the player from making the same guess right after they guessed it (if you click submit and the guess is wrong, the 'submit' button is disabled until the player clicks elsewhere)
 - figure out a way to hide the group from the html element. (right now, if you inspect the page, you can find the answers)